nemoo/play-slick3-example/README.md

-Play 2.8 and Slick 5
+Play 3 and Slick via DBIO
 ==================

-An example app using Play Framework 2.8 and Slick 5
+An example app using Play Framework 3 and Slick

 * Most templates stop at hello world.
 This template shows you how you can structure your app into controllers and repositories.
 * It shows how to model relationships between entities and perform basic operations on entities.